SMTorg/smt/doc/_src_docs/applications/ego.rst

 * SBO (Surrogate Based Optimization): directly using the prediction of the surrogate model (:math:`\mu`)
 * UCB (Upper Confidence bound): using the 99% confidence interval :math:`\mu -3 \times \sigma`

+Regarding the parallel execution, one can implement specific multiprocessing by deriving the _Evaluator_ interface and overriding the default implementation of the _run(fun, x)_ method.
+The default implementation simply runs _fun(x)_.

 References
 ----------